Rethinking Education: 5 Founders & Their Influential Companies

 November 07, 2018

 Education has seen a lot of shake-ups in the last few decades.
 Apps and online courses have changed how we access education, allowing us to find, support, and empower educators and students in new ways.
-We’ll take a look at some of the most influential founders in the education space and their impact.
+We’ll take a look at some of the most influential companies and founders who are rethinking education.

 Wendy Kopp – Teach for America & Teach for All